 - 9.9.
 In the event of the licence being granted to a company (within the meaning of the Companies Acts), control of the licensee company shall not change in any respect from the control of the company as existed on the date that the licence was granted so long as this licence shall remain in force save with the prior written permission of the Minister. - 9.10.
-In the event of a licence being granted to a company that has been incorporated outside this State, the licensee company shall register with the Companies Registration Office within one month of the establishment of a place of business in the State or alternatively, within one room of the establishment of a branch of the said company in the State and the licensee company shall submit proof to the Department within 14 days of the end of that month that it has been so registered. - 9.11.
-Where the licensee is a company within the meaning of the Companies Acts, the licensee company shall ensure that it does not become dissolved within the meaning of the Companies Acts for so long as this license, hall remain in force. - 9.12.
-In the event of the licence being granted to a society (within the meaning of section 2 of the Industrial and Providen Scraeties (mendment) Act 1978 (No.23 of 1978) the following conditions shall app v:- - 9.12.1.
-The role relating to member hip of the society shall enable any resident of the State to become a member of it where the resident fulfils all the conditions had down by the society for membership of it and the rules shall not lay down different conditions for different classes of people; - 2.
-The rules relating to the society as submitted to the Minister before the grant of this licence shall not be amended subsequently other than with the written permission of the Minister; and - 9.12.3.
-The minister may, if he considers it necessary in the interests of good management of the licensed area, direct that an amendment may be made to the rules of the society, and the Licensee shall amend the rules in accordance with that direction.
+In the event of a licence being granted to a company that has been incorporated outside this State, the licensee company shall weister with the Companies Registration Office within one month of the establishment of a place of business in the State or alternatively, within one room of the establishment of a branch of the said company in the State and the licensee company shall when the proof to the Department within 14 days of the end of that month that it has been so registered. - 9.11.
+Where the licensee is a company within the meaning of the Companies Acts, the licensee company shall ensure that it does not become dissolved within the meaning of the Companies Acts for so long as this license shall remain in force. - 9.12.
+In the event of the licence being gramed to a society (within the meaning of section 2 of the Industrial and Providen Sections Amendment) Act 1978 (No.23 of 1978) the following conditions shall apply:- - 9.12.1 The run relating to membership of the society shall enable any resident of the State to be one society for where the resident fulfils all the conditions land down by the society for membership of it and the rules shall not lay down different conductors for different classes of people; - 2.
+The rules relating to the society as submitted to the Minister before the grant of this licence shall not be amended subsequently other than with the written emission of the Minister; and - 9.12.3.
+The panister may, if he considers it necessary in the interests of good management of the licensed area, direct that an amendment may be made to the rules of the society, and the Licensee shall amend the rules in accordance with that direction.